1791 Find Center of Star Graph - Easy

 Problem Analysis:

-• The common node is found by identifying the intersection of elements between the first and second edges.
+firstedge and checks if each element exists in thesecondedge. - The common node is found by identifying the intersection of elements between the

-• The space complexity is O(n), where n is the number of nodes in the graph, due to the space used to store the common list.
+edgescontains only two lists of nodes, the time complexity effectively reduces to O(n). - The space complexity is O(n), where n is the number of nodes in the graph, due to the space used to store the

 Solutions: